pippinlovesyou/pippin-mod/README.md

 - Connect and configure Discord and OpenAI integrations in the "Settings" tab.
 - Generate Discord server rules directly from the dashboard.

+## Deployment

+1. Use Replit's Deployment feature by clicking the "Deploy" button
+2. Configure the following:
+   - Build Command: `npm run build`
+   - Run Command: `npm start`
+   - Port: 5000
+3. Deploy your application

 ## Contributing

-Contributions to Pippin-Mod are welcome!
-Please submit issues or pull requests via the GitHub repository.
+Contributions are welcome!
+To contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.